Group B streptococcal infection: Prevention of GBS neonatal infection - Intrapartum Antibiotic Prophylaxis (IAP)

 Testing for penicillin allergy can be helpful for all GBS-carrying pregnant women and will cancel the frequent use of other antibiotics for IAP.
 Antibiotic susceptibility testing of GBS isolates is crucial for appropriate antibiotic selection for IAP in penicillin-allergic women, because resistance to clindamycin, the most common agent used (in penicillin-allergic women), is increasing among GBS isolates.

 Appropriate methodologies (including inducible clindamycin resistance) for testing antibiotic susceptibility are important because resistance to clyndamicin (antimicrobial resistance) can occur in some GBS strains that appear susceptible (antibiotic sensitivity) to clyndamicin in certain susceptibility tests.

-For women who are at risk of penicillin allergy, the laboratory requisitions should indicate clearly this circumstance to ensure that the laboratory is aware for the need to test GBS isolates for clindamycin susceptibility.
+For women who are at risk of penicillin allergy, the laboratory requisitions should indicate clearly this circumstance to ensure that the laboratory is aware of the need to test GBS isolates for clindamycin susceptibility.

-True penicillin allergy is rare with an estimated frequency of anaphylaxis of one to five episodes per 10,000 cases of penicillin therapy.
+True penicillin allergy is rare, with an estimated frequency of anaphylaxis of one to five episodes per 10,000 cases of penicillin therapy.

 Penicillin administered to a woman with no history of β-lactam allergy has a risk of anaphylaxis of 0.04 to 4 per 100,000.
 Maternal anaphylaxis associated with GBS IAP occurs, but any morbidity associated with anaphylaxis is offset greatly by reductions in the incidence of GBS-EOD.

 IAP has been considered to be associated with the emergence of resistant bacterial strains and with an increase in the incidence of early-onset infections caused by other pathogens, mainly Gram-negative bacteria such as Escherichia coli.
 Nevertheless, most studies have not found an increased rate of non-GBS early-onset sepsis related to the widespread use of IAP.

-Neither oral nor intramuscular antibiotics are effective in reducing the risk GBS-EOD.
+Neither oral nor intramuscular antibiotics are effective in reducing the risk of GBS-EOD.

-Other strategies to prevent GBS-EOD have been studied, and chlorhexidine intrapartum vaginal cleansing has been proposed to help preventing GBS-EOD, nevertheless no evidence has been shown for the effectiveness of this approach.
+Other strategies to prevent GBS-EOD have been studied, and chlorhexidine intrapartum vaginal cleansing has been proposed to help prevent GBS-EOD; nevertheless, no evidence has been shown for the effectiveness of this approach.

+Neither oral nor intramuscular antibiotics are effective in reducing the risk of GBS-EOD.

-Nevertheless, at present, there is no suitable approach for the prevention of late-onset GBS neonatal disease.
+Moreover, at present, there is no suitable approach for the prevention of late-onset GBS neonatal disease.

 Identifying candidates to receive IAP

-Two ways are used to select female candidates to IAP: the culture-based screening approach and the risk-based approach.
+Two ways are used to select female candidates for IAP: the culture-based screening approach and the risk-based approach.

 The culture-based screening approach identifies candidates using lower vaginal and rectal cultures obtained between 35 and 37 weeks of gestation (or 36–37), and IAP is administered to all GBS colonized women.
-The risk-based strategy identifies candidates to receive IAP by the aforementioned risk factors known to increase the probability of GBS-EOD without considering if the mother is or is not a GBS carrier.
+The risk-based strategy identifies candidates to receive IAP based on the aforementioned risk factors known to increase the probability of GBS-EOD without considering whether the mother is or is not a GBS carrier.

-IAP is also recommended for women with intrapartum risk factors if their GBS carrier status is not known at the time of delivery, for women with GBS bacteriuria (in any colony count) during their pregnancy and for women who have had an infant with GBS-EOD previously.
+IAP is also recommended for women with intrapartum risk factors if their GBS carrier status is not known at the time of delivery, for women with GBS bacteriuria (in any colony count) during their pregnancy, and for women who have had an infant with GBS-EOD previously.